zuozhenggh/learning-library/data-management-library/goldengate/goldengate-classic/column-conversions/column-conversions.md

 <copy>sudo su - oracle</copy>
 ````

-2. Oracle data capture
+2. Oracle data capture using GoldeGate

-To configure the Oracle Integrated Extract:
+To configure the Oracle **Integrated Extract** to define what is being extracted and how:

 Execute the GGSCI command:

 ````